Last Updated on by Karl

 You’re a Big Fan of the Instructor(s)

-Spending six, seven, or eight hours with someone you’ve followed or looked up to for years is an awesome experience and makes MC 100% worth the money.
+Spending six, seven, or eight hours with someone you’ve followed or looked up to for years is an awesome experience and makes MasterClass 100% worth the money.
 It’s like they’re teaching you a private class, and you learn all these little details about their lives you never would have known otherwise.

 Plus, they give you advice they’ve learned from a lifetime in their craft.